inarizushi/fungus-site/docs/lua/controlling_fungus.md

 We've added special functions for say() and menu() because these are so common in Fungus games.
 To execute any other commands in Fungus from Lua, you do it in conjunction with a Flowchart & Block, like this:

 1. Add a Flowchart and a Block (e.g. "MyBlock") in the scene.
-2. Add the Fungus commands you want to execute from Lua in the Block. (e.g Play Sounc)
+2. Add the Fungus commands you want to execute from Lua in the Block. (e.g Play Sound)
 3. Add a LuaBindings object (Tools > Fungus > Create > LuaBindings).
 4. Add a binding to the Flowchart gameobject, and select the Flowchart component.
 5. Add a LuaScript object to the scene (Tools > Fungus > Create > LuaScript)